roopeshsn/freshcomm/README.md

 ## Mail Service

-[Mailtrap](https://www.example.com) (A Email Sandbox Service) is used as email inbox to reset password
+[Mailtrap](https://www.example.com) (A Email Sandbox Service) is used as an email inbox to reset passwords.

 ## Build & Deploy

-Project is deployed on Heroku
+The project is deployed on Heroku

 ```
 git push heroku master
 ```

-The above command is used to deploy the project on heroku
+The above command is used to deploy the project on Heroku

 ## Seed Database

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+You can use the following commands to seed the database with some sample users and products as well as destroy all data:

 ```
 # Import data